Things Every Incoming PhD Student Needs to Know

 If you are NOT a U.S. Citizen you will receive the I-20 Form, which will allow you to obtain the F-1 student visa.
 However, the I-20 cannot be issued until we receive a completed International Student Information Form from you.
 Please note that you are not required to provide any proof of financial support unless you have legal dependents (spouse and/or children).
 In that case you may be required to show that you have additional funds available to support the dependents.
 If you are already in the U.S., you will request a transfer through your Foreign Student Advisor rather than receiving a new I-20 form.
 For additional information regarding visas you may want to visit the Office of International Education web site.

-International students will also receive information with your I-20 Form regarding the International Student Orientation program sponsored by the Office of International Education,.
-While this program is not mandatory, it is strongly suggested that you attend, especially if you have not previously resided in the US.
+International students will also receive information with your I-20 Form regarding the International Student Orientation program sponsored by the Office of International Education.
 If you are not able to attend during this period, you will be required to attend an orientation session before the end of the first week of the semester in order for your enrollment to be complete, and to maintain your valid visa status.
 An important part of the orientation are instructions of how to obtain a social security number which you will need in order to receive your monthly stipend.

 Change of Address